Synthetic Sin

 Synthetic Sin is a 1929 American Synchronized sound comedy film directed by William A. Seiter, based on a play of the same name.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
-It was released by Warner Bros. and was recorded using the Vitaphone sound system.
+It was released by Warner Bros.
+Pictures and was recorded using the Vitaphone sound system.
 Only the soundtrack disc for the last reel is known to survive.